 We get around 4 gallons of milk per day from our Jersey cow.
-For our family, this is plenty to make cheese, butter, kefir, ice cream and more — plus we have some to share with friends AND some to clabber (spontaneously sour) for the chickens and dog.
+For our family, this is plenty to make cheese, butter, kefir, ice cream and more.
 I figured out a really easy way to get both clabber for the chickens and sour cream for us, with hardly any work at all.
-This week’s free video shows you how I do it.
+Watch the free video to learn how! [by Wardee Harmon]

 You are going to love this series!
 Millie (who blogs at Real Food for Less Money) is a busy mom juggling alot.
 Yet, she pulled off a 10-day road trip eating pretty nearly 80% real food, and even more inspiring is that she wants to do it again next year! 🙂 This post is part 1 of what we’re calling her “Real Food On The Road” series.
 She shares how she planned and prepped for the road trip, including a very candid assessment of weak spots.
 Stay tuned for at least two more parts!

 This evening, I’m going to be a special guest on the 21st Century HomeKeeper radio show, hosted by Sylvia Britton.
 We’re going to talk about my family, our homestead, food preservation, food fermenting and anything else we can fit in. 🙂 Sylvia and I have been online friends for more than 10 years, working and fellowshipping together at her ministry, the Christian HomeKeeper Network.
 I’m looking forward to our visit and hope you’ll join us!